Bigmanuel01/terraform-netlify-site/README.md

-Got it 👍.
-Here’s the full **README** with a **Quickstart Example** included, so someone can fork and deploy without running Terraform locally:

 ---
 # 🚀 Terraform + Netlify Site Deployment

 This project provisions and deploys a **Netlify site** using **Terraform** and automates deployment with **GitHub Actions**.
 It demonstrates Infrastructure as Code (IaC) principles while ensuring the setup is **re-runnable** with fresh credentials.
 ---

 ## 📋 Requirements